farooqkz/chooj/README.md

 You can also send me private key of a Bitcoin Cash wallet.

-In the case you don't have crypto already, you can buy Bitcoin Cash from [stealthex.io](https://stealthex.io/?amount=30.4&from=usd&to=bch) and enter my address as recipient address.
+In the case you don't have crypto already, you can buy Bitcoin Cash from [stealthex.io](https://stealthex.io/?amount=30.4&from=usd&to=bch) and enter my address as the recipient address.

 #### Donating hardware